A fictitious-play finite-difference method for linearly solvable mean field games: Main results

 and

 Using the notation above, we define the finite difference scheme for \eqref{eq:ADR-fp-non-conservative}--\eqref{eq:ADR-fp-conservative_initial} as

 where we have defined

-Using the scheme above, we obtain the solution with Algorithm \ref{alg:LSMFG}, where the forward and backward equations are solved repeatedly using fictitious play.
+Using the scheme above, we obtain the solution with Algorithm 1, where the forward and backward equations are solved repeatedly using fictitious play.
+Here, $M^{(0)}$ must be chosen at the first iteration.
+We set $M_{\bfi,j}^{(0)}=m^{(0)}(x_\bfi, t_j)$ for all $\bfi$ and $j$.
+For the stopping criteria $\epsilon$ for the algorithm, we choose the error of the variables from the previous iteration $\| M^{(k)} - M^{(k-1)} \|_\infty$.
+Note that the choice of the stopping criteria is not unique; for instance, the residuals of the two finite difference equations could also be used.
+We numerically examined the impact of the choice of the criteria, to confirm that it does not affect the results significantly.

 \begin{remark} In Ref.~\cite{Gueant2012Mean}, an implicit scheme is proposed only for one-dimensional systems, whereas we here propose an explicit scheme for multidimensional systems.
-The scheme above uses upwind differencing for the advection term, central differencing for the diffusion term, and nonstandard differencing for the reaction term.
-Nonstandard differencing has been proposed to guarantee the positivity of the solution for the reaction-diffusion equation~\cite{Appadu2013Numericalc, Mickens1999Nonstandard, Mickens2000Nonstandard}.
-However, this has not yet been introduced into the advection-diffusion-reaction equation, nor has the convergence analysis of the schemes been done.
+The scheme above uses upwind differencing for the advection term, central differencing for the diffusion term, and implicit scheme for the reaction term.
+Such a discretization is originally proposed in \cite{Mickens1999Nonstandard} to guarantee the positivity of the solution for the reaction-diffusion equation.
+See also \cite{Mickens2000Nonstandard, Appadu2013Numericalc} for details.

+However, it has not yet been applied in the advection-diffusion-reaction equation, nor has the convergence analysis of the schemes been done.
 We prove the convergence properties below. \end{remark}

-\subsection{Convergence Properties}
+\subsection{Convergence properties}

 We proceed to our convergence analysis.
 To avoid unimportant difficulties, we restrict our attention to the case $n=1$, that is, $\Omega = \bbR/(2\bbZ)$.
 The proof for the general $n$-dimensional problem is also possible in essentially the same manner.